-15% off your first order*.

 • Well dry the area with a clean, dry cloth

-• Apply a specialised skin care product on the affected areas
+• Apply a specialized skin care product on affected areas

 7. Power supply

-Adapt the diet depending on the quality of the pasture, the activity of the horse and its body condition.
-It should be noted that the grass is less rich The grass is very thin at this time of year, which can affect your horse's condition.
-You can however supplement your horse with by increasing the amount of hay to compensate for this loss until the end of the winter.
-You can also supplement your horse with products such asa mineral supplement and vitamins and/or linseed oil which will provide essential fatty acids.
+Adapt your feed according to the quality of the pasture, the horse's activity and body condition.
+Note that grass is less rich at this time of year, which can affect your horse's condition.
+Nevertheless, you can supplement your horse by increasing your horse's hay intake to compensate for this loss until the end of winter.
+You can also supplement your horse with products such asa mineral supplement and vitamin supplements and/or linseed oil which will provide essential fatty acids.

 8. Preparing for indoors competitions